piegope/doc/docs/en/rdm/windows/data-sources/offline-mode/index.md

 {% endsnippet %}

 For added security, offline files are set to expire after a delay.
-The default expiry is set to 7 days but can be modified via the [System Settings](/rdm/windows/commands/administration/settings/system-settings/application/offline/) .
+The default expiry is set to 7 days but can be modified via the [System Settings](/rdm/windows/commands/administration/settings/system-settings/application/offline/).

-{{ en.RDM }} will prompt for offline mode when the application is unable to reach the data source but the offline mode can be toggled manually with ***File – Go Offline*** .
+{{ en.RDM }} will prompt for offline mode when the application is unable to reach the data source but the offline mode can be toggled manually with ***File – Go Offline***.

 Several features are not available in offline mode, such as: